Superresolution of Noisy Remotely Sensed Images Through Directional Representations: Conclusions and Future Research

-Studying how to decompose an image into different aspects that would be best handled by different frames is of great interest.
-Joint frames of wavelets and shearlets have been proposed to separate textures from edges \cite{kutyniok_donoho}.
-Such an approach could be useful for determining which features in an image should be treated directionally, and which isotropically.
-More generally, morphological component analysis (MCA) \cite{MCA} is of interest, in order to superresolve different features in an image with different methods.
-MCA regularization terms have been included for superresolution \cite{Liu_etal}, and it is of interest to incorporate frames with known optimality properties into this regime.
+Discrete directional Gabor frames (DDGF) \cite{Czaja2016} are known to compress textures efficently, so it is of interest to apply them for superresolution of textures.
+Additionally, joint frames of wavelets and shearlets have been proposed to separate textures from edges \cite{Elad2005,Kutyniok2009}.
+Such an approach could be useful for determining which features in an image should be treated directionally with shearlets, and which isotropically with wavelets or DDGF.